aaliyahsharif/A-Guide-to-Creative-Computing/README.md

 This week has been a chanllenge for me, I have had to force myslef to do things I am not confident with and continue experiementing and learning despite the amount of mistakes I have made.
 I think this made my finishing this week with a finished piece all the more satisfying.
 Whilst it may not be as extravagent or technical as others, it is evidence to myself that I can do anything I put my mind to and I'm proud of what I have made...
 I may even carry on looking at coding across the weekend and into spare time I may have in the coimng weeks.

 Even though I am happy with my outcome, I am aware that many improvements could be made.
+If I had more time or spent less time on TinkerCAD I would have looked at coding further and possibly written a guide to coding specifically as it is a topic far more complex than TinkerCAD and README files so I feel people would benefit from something like this more.